jekymin8232/vitalguardai-com/README.md

 ### "Freedom is not free."

+The United States and Europe have already paid trillions of dollars in the pursuit and defense of freedom.
 This is simply a metaphor and a thought experiment about the value of open discussion in society.

 ## Even imagination should not be controlled.